google/xls/docs_src/codegen_options.md

     [this example](https://github.com/google/xls/tree/main/xls/examples/constraint.x) and
     the associated BUILD rule.

+# Feedback-driven Optimization (FDO) Options

+The following flags control the feedback-driven optimizations in XLS.
+For now, an iterative SDC scheduling method is implemented, which can take low-level feedbacks (typically from downstream tools, e.g., OpenROAD) to guide the delay estimation refinements in XLS.
+For now, FDO is disabled by default (`--fdo_iteration_number=1`).

+-   `--fdo_iteration_number=...` The number of FDO iterations during the pipeline scheduling.
+Must be an integer >= 1.
+-   `--fdo_delay_driven_path_number=...` The number of delay-driven subgraphs in each FDO iteration.
+Must be a non-negative integer.
+-   `--fdo_fanout_driven_path_number=...` The number of fanout-driven subgraphs in each FDO iteration.
+Must be a non-negative integer.
+-   `--fdo_refinement_stochastic_ratio=...` \*path_number over
+    refinement_stochastic_ratio paths are extracted and \*path_number paths are randomly selected from them for synthesis in each FDO iteration.
+Must be a positive float <= 1.0.
+-   `--fdo_path_evaluate_strategy=...` Support path, cone, and window for now.
+-   `--fdo_synthesizer_name=...` Only support yosys for now.
+-   `--fdo_yosys_path=...` Absolute path of Yosys.
+-   `--fdo_sta_path=...` Absolute path of OpenSTA.
+-   `--fdo_synthesis_libraries=...` Synthesis and STA libraries.

 # Naming

 Some names can be set at codegen via the following flags: